inkstitch/pyembroidery/README.md

 If only a file name is given it detects by the extension what reader it should use.

-For the descrete readers, the file may be a FileObject or a the string of the path.
+For the discrete readers, the file may be a FileObject or a the string of the path.

 ```python
 pattern = pyembroidery.read_dst(file)